MobilityDB/MobilityDB-python/doc/source/usage.rst

 ``TGeomPoint`` and ``TGeogPoint``
 ---------------------------------

 Class :class:`TGeomPoint <mobilitydb.main.TGeomPoint>` represents temporal geometric points with Cartesian (planar) coordinates while :class:`TGeogPoint <mobilitydb.main.TGeogPoint>` represents geographic points with geodetic (spherical) coordinates.
-Since the base type of these classes is continuous, the interpolation for the instances of sequence or sequence set duration may be either linear or stepwise, the former being the default.
+Since the base type of these classes is continuous, the interpolation for the instances of sequence or sequence set subtype may be either linear or stepwise, the former being the default.
 We illustrate next how to create instances of the ``TGeomPoint`` class, the creation of instances of the ``TGeogPoint`` class is similar.

 New :class:`TGeomPoint <mobilitydb.main.TGeomPoint>` instances can be created by using one of its subclasses :class:`TGeomPointInst <mobilitydb.main.TGeomPointInst>`, :class:`TGeomPointInstSet <mobilitydb.main.TGeomPointInstSet>`, :class:`TGeomPointSeq <mobilitydb.main.TGeomPointInstSet>`, or :class:`TGeomPointSeqSet <mobilitydb.main.TGeomPointSeqSet>`.